shankar-r10n/spt-aca-hol/README.md

    d.
 Then select -  _Multiple: Several revisions active  simultaneously_  and click  _Apply_
    <img width="1118" alt="image" src="https://user-images.githubusercontent.com/25875242/198933866-a1d6c8ce-5835-4de7-86d2-3c2883d6e24c.png">

    e.
-Refresh the page you are on the Azure Portal and navigate back to same Container App resource and the _Revision Management_ link in the left navigation menu, same as Step 2.b. above.
+Refresh the page you are on _within_ the Azure Portal and navigate back to same Container App resource and the _Revision Management_ link in the left navigation menu, same as Step 2.b. above.

 3. **Create a new revision**